gkwa/itfruitbeer/README.md

 # example: create container based off ubuntu 22.04

-- remove container  if it exists
+- remove container ubc if it exists
 - launch ubuntu container and arbitrarily name it ubc